tmikeschu/career-development-curriculum/module_three/job_search_strategies_i.md

 **Pair & Share:** Share your lists with the same partner you discussed your story with.
 Do your partner's "must-haves" align with their goals and career trajectory?

-## Step Three: Create a PLan & Schedule
+## Step Three: Create a Plan & Schedule
 Job searching takes time, and you'll need to structure your search as part of your daily responsibilities.
 Both for module four and post-graduation, you'll need to build out a schedule that includes time for research, cold and warm outreach, networking, and coding.
 This schedule will look differently when you're in Turing versus after you complete Turing.
 For now, we'll focus on a plan for Module 4.

 **Tips for sticking to your schedule:**